Eligibility

 ECMO/VAD: An ECMO or VAD can count as a case provided that you either (a) initiated it and maintained it for four hours or (b) you did a full maintenance shift of at least eight hours in duration.

-Stand-by: Pump stand-by cases do not count as a case for the purpose of application for the Certification examination.
+Stand-by: Pump stand-by cases do not count as a case for the purpose of the application for the Certification examination.